spusgh/Business_Intelligence-Data_Analytics-Data_Visualization/README.md

 •	When to Use: For visualizing the importance or frequency of words.
 •	Example

-1	8.
-Creating Labels<br>
+18. Creating Labels<br>
 •	Purpose: Display text data frequency.<br>
 •	When to Use:
 		1. Product Packaging – Helps businesses brand their items with logos, ingredients, and instructions.
 		2. Mailing & Shipping – Ensures clear addresses and tracking information.
 		3. Inventory Management – Streamlines stock tracking with barcodes and item descriptions.
-		4. Event Planning – Creates name tags, seating arrangements, and promotional materials.<br>
+		4. Event Planning – Creates name tags, seating arrangements, and promotional materials.
 •	Example: <a href="./SAP Crystal Reports/Epicor P21 - Labels report.jpg">Epicor P21 Labels</a> using <a href="./SAP Crystal Reports/rptP21Label.rpt"> SAP Crystal Reports 2025 </a>